Search the best hotels in Honfleur

 As well as the charm of the light, Honfleur's architecture must be a pleasure to paint.
-A lot of it still seems to be timber, propped up by grander stone mansions, and it all fits together along the narrow alleyways in a pleasingly neat way.
+The majority still seems to be timber, propped up by grander stone mansions.
+It all fits together along narrow alleyways in a pleasingly neat way.

-Honfleur's official gallery has Monets and Courbets and of course Boudins.
-Many of them depicting the town in different meteorological states.
-Honfleur's reputation as a muse means it has a very high rate of galleries per capita.
-And as well as the studios showing landscapes of Honfleur you can now find all sorts of other art.
+Honfleur's official gallery has Monets, Courbets and of course Boudins all depicting the town in different meteorological states.
+Honfleur's reputation as a muse results in a very high rate of galleries per capita.
+As well as the studios showing landscapes of Honfleur you can also find all sorts of other art.

-Before high tide, Honfleur harbour is a hive of activity as its fleet of fishing boats return.
-Bringing back today's déjeuner or souper, served in the cafes and restaurants which line the harbour.
+Before high tide, Honfleur harbour is a hive of activity as its fleet of fishing boats return - bringing back today's déjeuner or souper to be served in the cafes and restaurants which line the harbour.

 Many of Honfleur's historic sights are in the L'Enclos area around the old port.
 This is also where you can find the wonderful old buildings of the port authority, now a marine museum and the salt halls.